General Lee (car): General Lee TV commercials

-Use of the Confederate flag (originally the Virginia battle flag)
+Use of the Confederate battle flag

-In 2015, after a white supremacist shot and killed several black churchgoers in Charleston, South Carolina, there was a backlash against the Confederate battle flag due to the flag's historical associations with slavery.
+In 2015, after a white supremacist shot and killed several Black churchgoers in Charleston, South Carolina, there was a backlash against the Confederate battle flag due to the flag's historical associations with slavery.
 In response, Warner Bros.
 Entertainment, Inc. halted production of General Lee toy cars.
 Ben Jones criticized the move, stating, "I think all of Hazzard Nation understands that the Confederate battle flag is the symbol that represents the indomitable spirit of independence which keeps us 'makin' our way the only way we know how.
 John Schneider responded by stating, "I take exception to those who say that the flag on the General Lee should always be considered a symbol of racism.
 Is the flag used as such in other applications?
 Yes, but certainly not on the Dukes."

 In 2001, the hip-hop group Juggaknots's album Clear Blue Skies included the song "Generally" about the imagery of the car.
 Singer Breezly Brewin' discussed the lyrics in "Suitable for Children," an episode of This American Life.

 After Bubba Watson, owner of LEE 1, won the 2012 Masters tournament, there were complaints about his using the General in his Twitter header image.
-On July 2, 2015, Watson tweeted that he would be painting over the Confederate flag on the car's roof.
+On July 2, 2015, Watson tweeted that he would be painting over the Confederate battle flag on the car's roof.
 This prompted Brian Grams, director of the Volo Auto Museum (which already had another General Lee), to offer to purchase Watson's General Lee, citing how Watson's car was significant because it was used in the show's first season and would be worthy of inclusion in the museum's collection.
 His offer was turned down.
 Watson confirmed in 2020 he still owned the car and that he had removed the flag.

 After demands in 2020 for removal of Confederate symbols, the Volo Museum refused to remove the car they had owned since 2005, another one used during the first season.
 Grams said no one had complained to the museum.